Note: ESP = Email Service Provider

 Solution:

-The easiest way to check which customers opened an email in the Gmail email client is to create a report where you would check opened events and user-agent value in those events.
+The easiest way to check which customers opened an email in the Gmail email client is to create a report that checks for opened events and the user-agent value associated with those events.

 If the email was opened in Gmail, "GoogleImageProxy" will be included in the user-agent property value in the opened email campaign event.
 You can also create a segmentation to define those customers if you would like to target only customers who are opening emails in Gmail specifically.